bediger4000/squava/README.md

 for the player with that mark.
 Three cells in a row loses.

-There's a little ambiguity in that it isn't clear what to do if a single marker fills in a row of 3, and a row of 4.
+There's a little ambiguity in that it isn't clear what to do if a single marker fills in a row of 3, say, and a diagonal of 4.
 Does that player win or lose?

 I chose "win", mainly because it's computationally easier to check for 4-in-a-row as a win separately from 3-in-a-row as a loss.
 After all, every 4-in-a-row has